thebackman/gcalendarcount/readme.md

 * the search is pretty non-inclusive (it finds __exactly__ the word what you specify), this could also probably be improved
 * The created document could be prettier
 * deal with no events found and other possible failures
-* add the possibility to list the title of the events that are found

 ### Notes